-Brain Repair Centre researchers are exploring complex connections in the brain and spinal cord—and discovering how our nervous systems enable us to see, learn, remember, move, and adapt.
+BRC researchers are exploring complex connections in the brain and spinal cord, and how they enable us to see, learn, remember, move, and adapt.

 Our scientists and clinicians are developing new therapies designed to prevent, minimize and reverse neurological damage caused by injury and disease.

 BRC Shares New Developments at Networking Event

 More than 50 members of the local life sciences, business and research/

 economic development communities came together at a Brain Repair Centre-hosted even in October 2013—to get to know each other better and to learn about recent developments at the BRC.